-FY98 Goals FY98 Objectives Fiscally Responsible Continue to provide existing levels of support and product the Board and its committees while reducing budget expet by 10% during FY98.
-Customer Focused Meet all established deadlines for production, posting and delivering agendas, recaps and minutes.
-FY97 Accomplishments and transcribing minutes/re eting process, including scheduling, catering, agendizing, attending, taking, caps of all Committee and Board Meetings. ual members of the Board with correspondence, travel requests, benefits, and Director fees.
-Acted as filing officer for sta Acted as filing officer for state-mandated Statements of Economic Interest.
-Accepted and processed al summons, and complaints) Accepted and processed all legal documents (claims for damages, garnishments, subpoenas, summons, and complaints) served on the MTA and its employees.
-Researched record request Researched record requests, delivered documents, and made required court appearances meeting
+FY98 Goals FY98 Objectives • Fiscally Responsible Continue to provide existing levels of support and production to the Board and its committees while reducing budget expenditures by 10% during FY98. • Customer Focused Meet all established deadlines for production, posting and delivering agendas, recaps and minutes.
+FY97 Accomplishments

+- Administered the Board Meeting process, including scheduling, catering, agendizing, attending, taking, and transcribing minutes/recaps of all Committee and Board Meetings. - Provided support to individual members of the Board with correspondence, travel requests, benefits, expense reimbursements, and Director fees. - Acted as filing officer for state-mandated Statements of Economic Interest. - Accepted and processed all legal documents (claims for damages, garnishments, subpoenas, summons, and complaints) served on the MTA and its employees. - Researched record requests, delivered documents, and made required court appearances meeting court and deposition deadlines.